FIRST® LEGO® League Challenge Resources

 • Share your ideas, collect feedback, and iterate on your solution.

 Innovation Project Tips (link) - tips from the IET on the Innovation Project; use these alongside the information in the Engineering Notebook

-Multimedia Connections (pdf) - pages 9 to 15 include links that may be useful when exploring topics for the Innovation Project
+Multimedia Resources (pdf) - pages 6 to 8 include links that may be useful when exploring topics for the Innovation Project

 Project-Based Learning Mindset Poster (pdf) - a handy reminder of the principles of Project-Based Learning for your classroom